 This is a short tip.
 I just wanted to at least mention this here for you.
-The main thing I want you to remember is that these two drugs is this:
+The main thing I want you to remember about these two drugs is this:

-They can be used to treat apnea or prematurity in infants.
+They can be used to treat apnea of prematurity in infants.

 Also, theophylline is effective in treating patients with Cheyne-Stokes breathing as well.

-Inside the course, we reveal our most important tips, tricks, and insights that you absolutely need to know to increase your chances of passing the exam.
-And that is why so many students are having success after going through the course.
+Inside the course, we reveal our most important tips, tricks, and insights that you absolutely must know in order to increase your chances of passing the exam.
+And that is exactly why so many students are having success after going through the course.

-Thanks again for reading all the way to the end!
-I wish you the best of luck and as always, breathe easy my friend.
+Thanks again for reading all the way to the end.
+I wish you the best of luck on your journey and as always, breathe easy my friend.